MicrosoftDocs/azure-docs/articles/dev-box/how-to-manage-dev-center.md

 A dev center cannot be deleted if it contains any projects.
 You must delete the projects before you can delete the dev center.
 Attached network connections and their associated virtual networks are not deleted when you delete a dev center.

-When you are ready to delete your dev center, follow these steps:
+When you're ready to delete your dev center, follow these steps:

 1. Sign in to the [Azure portal](https://portal.azure.com).